-If the LTC is concerned with the visual impact of large dwellings on steep slopes, staff suggest retaining the maximum height of 9.2 metres for dwellings, but the LTC could consider adding an additional regulation at states at no point shall a dwelling elevation exceed a height of X metres.
+If the LTC is concerned with the visual impact of large dwellings on steep slopes, staff suggest retaining the maximum height of 9.2 metres for dwellings, but the LTC could consider adding an additional regulation that states that at no point shall a dwelling exceed a height of X metres.
 Since 2018, staff have only received one building permit review where a dwelling required a height survey to confirm height.
 This dwelling was to be constructed on a steep slope (similar to Drawing No. 2) and the maximum building height elevation was 12.8 metres (at Point B).
 This allowed for a three-storey structure and small crawlspace on the elevation facing the waterfront.
 Based on the one BP received over the past five years for a dwelling on a steep slope, the LTC could add an additional regulation that states at no point shall a dwelling height elevation exceed 12.0 metres (40 feet) in height.

-Motion:
+Motion 'h':

-That the South Pender Island Local Trust Committee proposed Bylaw No. 122, cited as "South Pender Island Land Use Bylaw No. 114, 2016, Amendment No. 2, 2021" be amended by adding a height restriction that restricts a dwelling elevation to not exceed 12 metres in height at any one point.
+That the South Pender Island Local Trust Committee proposed Bylaw No. 122, cited as "South Pender Island Land Use Bylaw No. 114, 2016, Amendment No. 2, 2021" be amended by adding a height restriction that at no point may a dwelling exceed 12 metres in height.